-Clients should understand that all investment strategies and the investments made when implementing those investment strategies involve risk of loss and clients should be prepared to bear the loss of assets invested.
+You should understand that all investment strategies and the investments made when implementing those investment strategies involve risk of loss and you should be prepared to bear the loss of assets invested.
 The investment performance and the success of any investment strategy or particular investment can never be predicted or guaranteed, and the value of a client's investments fluctuates due to market conditions and other factors.
 Past performance of Advisory accounts is not indicative of future performance.

 Our personnel may recommend a wide array of investments.
 In general, each Program and/or Portfolio covers a wide range of securities.
-As such, the types of risks that each Client will be exposed to will vary depending on the particular Program and Portfolio in which the Client is enrolled, as well as the investments held in the Client's Advisory account.
+As such, the specific type(s) of risks that you will be exposed to will vary depending on the particular Program and/or Portfolio in which you are enrolled, as well as the investments held in your Advisory account.
 We do not offer any guarantees that any of the investment recommendations made with respect to our Programs will be profitable.
-Moreover, Clients should note that past performance is not a guarantee of future results.
+Moreover, you should note that past performance is not a guarantee of future results.